 With respect to the origins of my work I think that it’s fair for me to say that my work is essentially autobiographical and I say that because I’ve never really been preoccupied with the history of art or art about art and my work essentially comes from my environment but you have to take a very broad view of the term environment.
 It’s not just obviously my geographical environment although that’s very important it’s also the social environment, the family environment of my childhood, memories that go back to there…and experiences that followed.
 It’s also the environment of things that I have read and encountered subsequently.
 But the bottom line really is that my work is the response to my life.

-Christopher Pratt is one of Canada's most prominent painters and printmakers.
-He lives in Newfoundland in St Mary’s Bay along the Salmonier River.
-Pratt is very aware of his identity as a Newfoundlander.
-The island, its culture, its geography and its weather has had a strong impact on his work.
+Christopher Pratt was one of Canada's most prominent painters and printmakers.
+He lived in Newfoundland in St Mary’s Bay along the Salmonier River.
+Pratt was very aware of his identity as a Newfoundlander.
+The island, its culture, its geography and its weather had a strong impact on his work.

 In his paintings Christopher Pratt explores many themes: landscapes, roadscapes, architecture, waterscapes, boats, interior spaces and the human figure.
 Through these works, Christopher Pratt presents his vision of Newfoundland and urges us to consider how progress and the modern world are transforming the island.